friends-of-presta/security-advisories/_posts/2023-10-31-addifyfreegifts.md

 ## Description

 The method AddifyfreegiftsModel::getrulebyid() has sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.

+This exploit uses a PrestaShop front controller and most attackers can conceal the module controller's path during the exploit, so you will never know within your conventional frontend logs that it exploits this vulnerability. **You will only see "POST /" inside your conventional frontend logs.** Activating the AuditEngine of mod_security (or similar) is the only way to get data to confirm this exploit.

 ## CVSS base metrics